Tax Guides

 ATO Receipt Requirements: Paper vs. Digital

-• It must include all the information from the original document
+• Complete information from the original document

-5. The GST amount (if applicable)
+5. GST amount (if applicable)

 What Happens if You Lose a Receipt?